rogerc/file-stream-rotator/README.md

  - *max_logs*        Max number of logs to keep.
 If not set, it won't remove past logs.
 It uses its own log audit file to keep track of the log files in a json format.
 It won't delete any file not contained in it.
                      It can be a number of files or number of days.
 If using days, add 'd' as the suffix.
  - *audit_file*      Location to store the log audit file.
 If not set, it will be stored in the root of the application.
+ - *end_stream*      End stream (true) instead of the destroy (default: false).
+Set value to true if when writing to the stream in a loop, if the application terminates or log rotates, data pending to be flushed might be lost.

 ## Example Usage
 ```javascript